carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .output}

-> ## Final challenge: compile the first three steps of image processing for astronomy, i.e. \kappa, \sigma clipping, segmentation and component labelling in a single function, that works for both CPU and GPU.
+> ## Final challenge: compile the first three steps of image processing for astronomy, i.e. $\kappa, \sigma$ clipping, segmentation and component labelling in a single function, that works for both CPU and GPU.
 > > Calculate the speedup factor.
 If you have time left, you can add separate functions for source measurements, one for the CPU and one for the GPU and include their performance in calculating the speedup factor.

 {% include links.md %}